reactjs/react.dev/src/content/reference/react/useTransition.md

 <Note>

-Transitions will only "wait" long enough to avoid hiding *already revealed* content (like the tab container).
+Transitions only "wait" long enough to avoid hiding *already revealed* content (like the tab container).
 If the Posts tab had a [nested `<Suspense>` boundary,](/reference/react/Suspense#revealing-nested-content-as-it-loads) the Transition would not "wait" for it.

 </Note>